 Hazardous Materials Training and Management

-- Hazard Communication Plan: Employees must be provided with training on the chemical hazards to which they might be exposed.
+- Hazard Communication Program: Employees must be provided with training on the chemical hazards to which they might be exposed.
 This training must include how to access and interpret a safety data sheet (SDS), where to get help for chemical hazards and how to respond to chemical emergencies.
 Access to SDSs is required for all employees who might use chemicals.
 EH&S recommends hard copy SDSs be maintained in the work area for chemicals that are used routinely or in large quantities and for those chemicals that are particularly hazardous or toxic.
 The University of California Office of the President maintains a subscription to a comprehensive on-line SDS database.
 Access is free to any UC Davis IP address.
 If an SDS doesn’t appear to exist for a chemical, please contact EH&S.

 - Chemical Inventory System (CIS) and CUPA Self-Audit Program: Hazardous materials located in laboratories and chemical storage areas on campus must be included in the Chemical Inventory System.
 See the CIS web page for more information on these requirements.
 Annual hazardous materials inventory reporting is required for the laboratory, through the CIS program.
 The Yolo County CUPA program monitors this inventory and inspects campus laboratories to verify compliance with hazardous materials and waste storage and handling and required training.
 The CUPA Self-Audit program detailed on the EH&S website was established to help campus facilities comply with these requirements.

 - Hazardous Waste Disposal: Hazardous waste on campus is picked up for disposal by EH&S. The EH&S website provides information on hazardous waste disposal and how to request a pick-up.
 The EH&S website also provides information on allowable drain disposal including links to the waste water treatment plant local limits program which addresses permitted sewer disposal.